Ultra-nationalist Myanmar monk walks free from prison

 Over the past year religious authorities have taken some steps to curb the influence of ultra-nationalist monks like Parmaukkha.

-His release on Friday coincides with the end of a year-long public speaking ban on Wirathu -- another firebrand monk known as the face of Myanmar's Buddhist nationalist movement.
+His release coincides with the end of a year-long public speaking ban on Wirathu -- another firebrand monk known as the face of Myanmar's Buddhist nationalist movement.

 The social media giant said it took down his page in January in accordance with a policy that prohibits "people dedicated to promoting hatred and violence against others".